microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 title: More on Functions
 layout: docs
 permalink: /docs/handbook/2/functions.html
-oneline: "Step one in learning TypeScript: The basics types."
+oneline: "Learn about how Functions work in TypeScript."
 beta: true
 ---